Insourcing and how it greatly benefits businesses

 One of the worries that outsourcing practitioners have is the leak of trade secrets.
 With corporate espionage still ongoing, it’s only right that companies should be wary of letting external parties into their operations.

-Inside news should be kept amongst those who are involved or within the organization and nothing more.
+Inside news should be kept amongst those who are involved or within the organization, and nothing else should be kept.

 Another concern for outsourcing practitioners is intellectual property protection due to the looming threat of intellectual property theft.